-When correctly fitted the blades must form a 'scroll' pattern.
+Note that each flange plate is rotated slightly from the previous one creating a scroll pattern along the rotor shaft.
 This ensures that the blades enter the soil at regular intervals to even out the load on the machine transmission.
 When replacing worn blades, remove one blade at a time and fit a replacement before proceeding to the next.
 This will ensure that the blade 'scroll' pattern is maintained.
 When fitting new blades use only genuine STANDEN blades and blade bolts.
 Only genuine blade bolts will have the correct shank length and tensile strength.
 Fit the bolt head against the blade with the spring washer and nut against the flange.
 Tighten the nuts to 35 kgsM (250 lbs/ft).
 To help provide alternative tilths the rotor flanges are drilled for either two or three blade formation.